A Commuter’s All-Inclusive Guide to LRT-1 Stations

 - The Manila City Jail

 Bambang LRT Station

-Unless you are students of UST, this station is fairly unremarkable.
-However, if you need to buy medical supplies, you can get off at this station.
-Bambang Station has plenty of stores nearby that can cater to your medical needs.
+Unless you are a student of UST, this station is fairly unremarkable.
+However, you can get off at this station if you need to buy medical supplies.
+Bambang Station has plenty of stores nearby that cater to your medical needs.
 This is due to its location near key private hospitals such as San Lazaro Hospital and Jose Reyes Memorial Medical Center.

-You’ll find the following landmarks in this station are:
+You’ll find the following landmarks at this station are:

 - The Jose Reyes Memorial Medical Center

 - The San Lazaro Hospital